FredrikM97/py-surepetcare/README.md

 It is possible to run in dev-container.
 To do so use shift + command + p (mac) and select **Dev Containers: Reopen in Container**.

+### Issue with missing data
+Please upload issue with data find in contribute/files with `python -m contribute.contribution`.
+This generates mock data that can be used to improve the library.
+Dont forget to add email and password in the .env file.

 ## Example Usage

 ```python